 With schema, your page will help the search engine properly categorize the information, which then increases your opportunities to get the content displayed for the appropriate searches on the Universal Search page.

-Google continues to look for ways to deliver customizable search experiences for each of their users.
+Google continues to look for ways to deliver customizable search experiences for each of its users.
 They strive to understand the intent behind particular queries so that they can return results that not only prioritize answering the question the user has, but also returning the type of content that the user will likely view as the most helpful.

 Google’s display of a variety of different types of content on the SERP, depending upon how the search engine perceives the intent of the query, means that brands have an incredible opportunity to build their brand and seize this real estate.
 Learn more about the intent of your customers and create content that aligns with their needs– both in type and substance.